skylicht-lab/skylicht-engine/README.md

 ```
 ### Build Shader
 -   **Optional**, You can skip this step if you don't modify any shader.
--   This python tool use C Preprocessor to inline shader script (HLSL, HLSL)
+-   This python tool use C Preprocessor to inline shader (GLSL, HLSL) script.
 ```Shell
 # Install pcpp (C Preprocessor tool)
 # https://pypi.org/project/pcpp